Related articles you might enjoy:

 - Obviously, as we paddle and row vigorously, we breathe out more moist air and sweat more profusely.
 Solution: just replace those fluids.

 - It can be difficult for us to drink.
 Our hands are full, and the demands of keeping the boat under control can make us delay replenishing our fluids.
 Solution: use a hydration system like the PFD Hydration Pack.
-A bladder-type system can also be attached to the deck of a boat or stowed inside and the drink hose brought up through a day hatch or sprayskirt.
+A deck-mounted unit like the Camelbak Cortez Hydration Pack is a handy source for kayakers.
 In some cases, it may just be possible to take frequent breaks to drink up.

 - It can be difficult for us to pee.
 If you’re boating through a built-up area where there’s no privacy, out in open water where there’s no place to stop, or in a mixed group, you may find yourself cutting back of drinking so you don’t have to pee.
 Solution: master the use of a pee bottle—a plastic container with a tight-fitting lid.
 Depending on how you’re dressed, it may not be easy for a guy, and it’s even more difficult for a gal.
 For you women, if you’re not familiar with a feminine urinary device (FUD) like the Whiz Freedom, you should consider giving it a try.